tychonievich/quizzes/README.md

 This directory needs to be in a place apache can find it.

+You'll need to give apache write-access to the `log/` and `cache/` subdirectories.
+This can be done by, e.g. `chmod 777 log/ cache/` or `chown www-data log/ cache/`, etc.

 ### KaTeX

 You'll to install [KaTeX](...) if you want math rendering; you'll also need servable copies of the katex css and fonts files.